1jour1vin

 Robert Parker - Wine Advocate

-Grande Cuvée 171ème Edition is a delicious blend of 45% Pinot Noir, 37% Chardonnay and 18% Pinot Meunier.
-It presents seductive, captivating aromas of dried fruit, pastry, lemon oil, marzipan, spring flowers and ginger, with hints of almond and vanilla that become more pronounced with age.
-This medium- to full-bodied wine is precise and well-structured, with a fleshy fruity core and a sapid, incisive finish.
+The Grande Cuvée 171st Edition is a delicious blend of 45% Pinot Noir, 37% Chardonnay, and 18% Pinot Meunier.
+It has seductive and captivating aromas of dried fruit, pastry, lemon oil, marzipan, spring flowers, and ginger, with notes of almond and vanilla that become more pronounced over time.
+This medium-bodied to full-bodied wine is precise and well-structured, with a fleshy fruit core and a sapid, incisive finish.
 Made from the 2015 vintage, the blend includes 131 reserve wines dating back as far as 2000 (42% of the total blend) and should age beautifully over the next decade.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France